Pricing your DIY skin care products correctly is essential if you want to turn that hobby into a business.

 Essential oils and organic ingredients are more expensive – and worth the cost!

-Make sure you are actually comparing a similar product.
+Make sure you are actually comparing a similar product with similar ingredients.

 Remember that a lot of successful product makers are buying in bulk.